Houses of Worship

 Developing the plan

 The church must develop an actual Security Plan/Manual (in writing).
-It does not have to be a 100 page in-depth answer for what to do in every situation, but it should provide sound and uniform guidance in your team’s response.
+It does not have to be a 100 page in-depth answer for what to do in every situation, but it should provide sound and uniform guidance for your team’s response.
 Some will worry that having a plan opens the church up to liability.
 In actuality, the church will have a heavy liability burden if an active shooter shows up and the liability will be worse if there is no plan!!!
 It should involve every employee and volunteer who works at the church.
 It’s crucial everyone have “buy-in” to the church’s plan to protect the flock.
-Ingress/Egress Control is a critical component to any church security plan and must address access to the building(s), sanctuary, childcare or children’s area, bible study classrooms, etc.
+Ingress/Egress is a critical component to any church security plan and must address/control access to the building(s), sanctuary, childcare or children’s area, bible study classrooms, etc. You must have a well-designed and comprehensive written plan!

 Team Selection